jerickjoe111/launch-school/RB130/02_testing/lesson_notes.md

 Thus far, we've been using the assertion or assert-style syntax.
 Minitest also has a completely different syntax called expectation or spec-style syntax.

 In expectation style, tests are grouped into describe blocks, and individual tests are written with the it method.
 We no longer use assertions, and instead use expectation matchers.
 That sounds crazy, but when written out, it reads very nice.
-Let's see an example of expectation syntax test below.
-First create a new file called car_spec.rb with the below code.

 ```ruby
 require 'minitest/autorun'